ValeGian/MusicClassifier/README.md

 This project gave a good baseline for genre classification on single label classification.
 While this is useful, we know that songs can have multiple genres.
 Songs are not discreet and do not strictly fall into one genre or another.
 Looking forward, I would like to try to extend this model to perform multi-genre (multi-label) classification.

 Another avenue I'm interested in exploring is genre classification directly from raw audio data through Deep Learning techniques.
-It would be interesting to see if there's enough inherent information in song lyrics to build NLP models that can outperform audio feature models.

 If you made it this far, thanks so much for reading!